wcwaterbender/email-newsletter/Notes.md

 use reqwest for integration tests against public apis
  - choose random ports when testing
  - handle binding with a tcp listener

+use cargo-udeps to to scan for unused deps